neophob/wpc-emu/README.md

 ## Build Release
 To build a new release:
-- Build release branch (git flow)
+- Ensure you are on the `main` branch
 - Bump `package.json` version in the root directory and the `./client` directory
 - Run `npm run release` in the root directory
 - output is available in the `./dist` directory, final assets for github is in the `./docs` directory
 - Make sure unit tests and integration tests still pass
 - Optional: Run tracer dumps to compare against older implementations
-- merge release branch
+- Push changes and tags to `main` branch

 ## TypeScript